Gibraltar is a place not many know of. Still, it is super cool to visit and it has an interesting history. Read more about my experience below.

 Be aware of your visa

-One year later I tried to visit Gibraltar again with my boyfriend.
+One year later, I tried to visit Gibraltar again with my boyfriend.
 Mainly because he wanted to see it.
 Unfortunately, he was not able to visit it.
-The reason for this is because he is Indian and we did not buy a visa beforehand.
+The reason for this is that he is Indian and we did not buy a visa beforehand.
 We did expect it but did not want to buy a visa.

 I also wrote about this, when we visited La Línea de la Concepción.
 This is a place next to Gibraltar and still on Spanish territory.